The ASMP Guide to New Markets in Photography

-The book’s editor, Susan Carr, has been in the photography business for over twenty years.
-A past president of ASMP, she organized and managed the highly successful ASMP Strictly Business conferences and currently serves as education director at ASMP.
+The book’s editor, Susan Carr, was involved in the photography business for over twenty years.
+A past president of ASMP, she organized and managed the highly successful ASMP Strictly Business conferences and served as education director.
 She edited the seventh edition of ASMP Professional Business Practices in Photography and authored The Art and Business of Photography.

 Chapters and Authors